lunarcloud/sta-play-webapp/CONTRIBUTING.md

   * Avoid CSS or javascript in all HTML files.
 Separate responsibilities allow flexibility like the theming system.
   * This is open source software.
 Consider the people who will read your code, and make it look nice for them.
 Document as much as possible and use a neutral, objective tone.
   * Don't rely on CDNs and avoid adding dependencies as much as possible.
+  * JavaScript should be using modules, classes, async where applicable
+  * Images should be well-optimized, modern formats (webp, svg, avif)

 Thanks,
 Sam